 Yes, you can get car finance with negative equity.
-Lenders work with people in your situation every day.
-Your approval depends on your income, affordability, and how much you owe compared to your car's current value.
+Some lenders allow the negative equity to be rolled into a new finance agreement, meaning you can still change your current car even with an outstanding loan balance.
+Approval depends on your individual circumstances, including income, affordability, and how much you owe compared to your car's current market value.

-Finance providers assess your circumstances before approving a new finance deal.
-They'll check the size of your shortfall, your monthly budget, and the price of your replacement vehicle.
-You'll need to demonstrate you can comfortably afford the combined repayments without financial strain.
+Finance providers assess your shortfall, your monthly budget, and the price of your replacement vehicle before approving a new deal.
+You will need to demonstrate that the combined repayments are affordable.

 You have practical options to change your car whilst managing your outstanding balance:

-Our car finance calculator shows you realistic monthly costs before you apply.
-This helps you select a vehicle within your budget and avoid ending up in negative equity on your next car.
+Our car finance calculator shows realistic monthly costs before you apply, helping you choose a vehicle within your budget and avoid negative equity on your next agreement.

 These estimates are subject to credit checks and may change when you apply for finance. this is for example purposes only